guitarvydas/guitarvydas.github.io/_posts/2021-08-10-Basic Circuits.md

 A *closed circuit* is one which allows electricity to flow and, in this case, to light the lightbulb.

-[_A battery symbol resembles a stack of cells, the broad line indicating +ve and the short line indicating -ve)]
+A battery symbol resembles a stack of cells, the broad line indicating +ve and the short line indicating -ve).

 <img src="https://github.com/guitarvydas/guitarvydas.github.io/blob/master/assets/2021-08-10-8%20bit-closed%20circuit.png?raw=true" alt="2021-08-10-8 bit-closed circuit.png" style="zoom:67%;" />